ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 by creating the superb APIs (like `Enumerable` module), powerful metaprogramming support, and true OO implementation peppered with the best functional programming bits.
-Programmers were happy because they could be produce working software quickly.
-Matz's initial words has stuck with us and influence our culture.
+Programmers were happy because they could produce working software quickly.
+Matz's initial words have stuck with us and influenced our culture.
 Today the culture prefers pretty code over technical correctness.
 This is evident in proliferation of DSLs instead of well designed and reusable APIs.
 Ruby's metaprogramming support is the most powerful language feature.